 Epsilon ONE is equipped to measure modulus, offset yield, stress-strain curves, and strain at failure for all of these materials.
 Precision Telecentric lenses and rigid, well-aligned grips are recommended for these applications.

 Epsilon ONE is also a non-contact deflection gage.
 It can measure the initial distance and the change in distance between two coplanar marks that are within the field of view, no matter where the marks are placed.
 Epsilon ONE can be used in any orientation as long as the marks it is tracking are in the measurement plane.
 Non-contact deflection measurement of components, assemblies, or structures is possible over a wide range of time scales and either monotonic or cyclic fatigue up to 200 Hz.

 Foil, Wire, Polymer Films

 Non-contact strain measurement is the best way, and sometimes the only way, to measure strain with delicate, fine, and thin specimens.
-Use Epsilon ONE to measure modulus, offset yield, stress-strain curves, and elongation to break with wire, metal foil, polymer film, high-modulus fibers, and polymer filaments.
-Gauge lengths can be anything between 5 mm and 185 mm with Model ONE-200CE-System, depending on the specimen’s total elongation.
-Ultra-high camera resolution, real time data rates up to 3000 Hz, and signal processing techniques provide high strain resolution and accuracy with the lowest noise.
+Use Epsilon ONE to measure modulus, offset yield, stress-strain curves, and elongation to break with wire, metal foil, polymer film, high-modulus fibers, fiber tows and polymer filaments.
+Gauge lengths can be anything from 10 mm or less, up to 185 mm with Model ONE-200CE-System, depending on the specimen’s total elongation.
+Ultra-high camera resolution, real time data rates up to 3000 Hz, and advanced signal processing techniques provide high strain resolution and accuracy with the lowest noise.